vansant/Climate-Hub-Maps/Doc/README.md

   - gdd0 layers used color ramp: red light to dark
   - coldestnight layers used color ramp: blue light to darn (inverted)
   - freezefreeday layers used color ramp: prediction
-6. Create mxd for each region with layout view elements set up for a map
+6. Create mxd for each region with layout view elements set up for a each MXD
   - Layout of elements can be updated for mxd and maps can be regenerated
   - Create Idaho.mxd, Oregon.mxd, Washington.mxd, PNW.mxd
-7. Add layer to regional mxd file
+7. Run make-maps.py which processes all clipped raster layer
-8. Apply symbology from region-variable.lyr file
+  - Adds layer to regional mxd file
-9. Save as a PDF
+  - Applies symbology from region-variable.lyr file
-10.Repeat for all clipped raster layers
+  - Save as a PDF